slatedocs/slate/source/index.html.md

 }
 ```

-An enpoint to check the transaction is also available and can be accessed at anytime [https://api-docs.oyindonesia.com/#get-disbursement-status](https://api-docs.oyindonesia.com/#get-disbursement-status).
+An enpoint to [check the transaction](https://api-docs.oyindonesia.com/#get-disbursement-status) is also available and can be accessed at anytime.

 > Below is an example of the callback you will receive: (coming soon)

 A callback with the following information will be sent to the callback endpoint that you can register with us.

 > Below is an example of the request body: